bigcommerce/dev-docs/docs/stencil-docs/reference-docs/handlebars-helpers-reference.md

 ```handlebars
 {{pluck limit collection path}}
 ```
-Using specified search key(s), retrieves corresponding values from some or all elements in a collection.
+Retrieves corresponding values from some or all elements in a collection using specified search key(s).
 Returns retrieved values in a comma-separated string.

 #### Parameters